 How popular is the baby name Toshiba in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Toshiba and check out all the blog posts that mention the name Toshiba.
+Plus, check out all the blog posts that mention the name Toshiba.

 I’m a baby name blogger, but sometimes I feel more like a baby name detective.
 Because so much of my blogging time is spent doing detective work: trying to figure out where a particular baby name comes from, or why a name saw a sudden jump (or drop) in usage during a particular year.